hdamker/project-administration/documentation/project-admin-api-repository-creation.md

 ### Dry Run Mode

-**Dry run mode is enabled by default** to safely validate inputs and permissions without creating a repository:
+**Enable dry run mode** to validate inputs and permissions without creating a repository:

-1. The "Dry run mode" option is checked by default when running the workflow
+1. Check the "Dry run mode" option when running the workflow
 2. The workflow will:
    - ✅ Validate all inputs according to format requirements
    - ✅ Verify token permissions and organization access
    - ✅ Show a summary of what would be created
    - ❌ **Not create any repository or teams**
-3. **To actually create the repository**: Uncheck "Dry run mode" before running
+3. **To actually create the repository**: Leave "Dry run mode" unchecked (default)

 **Dry run output includes:**
 - Input validation results